Meet the Large Families of Andrew McIntyre

 Discussion and Evidence

-A few other substantiating records on Ancestry and Family Search support the notion that the Sarah Munger, daughter of Edmund Munger and Eunice Judd Kellogg might not be “our” Sarah, putting all of our notations such as birthdate, birthplace and parentage in question.
+On page 60 Sarah Lee Munger is listed with a birthdate of March 15, 1803, same as what our family trees cite.
+But as mentioned above, this particular Sarah Lee married Elam Irvin, had a large family and passed away in 1883.
+Andrew’s wife passed away in 1840 shortly after the birth of a son, William Henry.
+There are a number of other substantiating records on Ancestry and Family Search to support the notion that the Sarah Munger, daughter of Edmund Munger and Eunice Judd Kellogg might not be “our” Sarah, putting all of our notations such as birthdate, birthplace and parentage in question.
 Still wishing to believe that Sarah Lee Munger was our ancestor, I began to doubt the accuracy of her records.
 Not being able to build a case to dispute her birthplace, marriage, children and death records, the long discovery journey of who exactly was Alexander’s wife, commenced!!

 I do hope this helps you in making your own decision as to who Andrew McIntyre was first married to.
 Because the records (on Ancestry and Family Search etc) continue to promote Sarah Lee Munger as being Andrew’s wife, it will take perseverence to make changes.
 We have all at times taken other people’s trees as unfounded truth, add the misinformation to our own records and on it goes.
 If you are convinced what has been presented in this discussion merits consideration, I only ask that you dig into your own research and make the changes necessary.